 An asset is anything that puts money into your pocket.
 A liability is anything that takes money out of your pocket.

 So is a home a good investment?
 Does your personal residence put money into your pocket or take money out of your pocket?
 Rich Dad, Poor Dad examines why people consider buying a house as an asset, but by Kiyosaki’s definition, it is a liability.

 Every month you have to pay the mortgage, insurance, property taxes.
 Even if the house is paid off you are still spending money maintaining the house and paying your taxes and insurance.
 The house is still taking money out of your pocket.

 Your paid-off house might make your net worth look good but the equity is locked up in the home.
-So if you actually need to access that money, you either need to refinance or sell the house and then you are back to having mortgage debt or looking for a place to live.
+So if you actually need to access that money, you either need to refinance, open a HELOC account, or sell the house and then you are back to having mortgage debt or looking for a place to live.

 But what about home value appreciation — does that make your primary residence an asset?
 It can if the purchase is timed just right, but most times it is not.

 Imagine you financed your $100,000 home 30 years ago at a low 5% interest rate and today your home got appraised at $300,000!

 Wow, you got a total return of 200%!
 What a great investment, right?
 To answer, we must look beyond just the mortgage payment.